Sharp Brains: Brain Fitness and Cognitive Health News

 Conferences have long been a staple of the professional calendar.
 Now, after a recession that has slashed travel expenditure, the landscape for events is changing.
 Sophisticated digital platforms are enabling virtual environments that simulate the benefits of real events, and attendees are beginning to shift to accessing subject matter experts and industry networking online.

 But can the digital environment really displace brick and mortar events, where eye to eye meetings and chance connections can justify the often costly registration fees and travel costs?
-Read the rest of this entry »
+[Read more…] about 20 Reasons Why Virtual Conferences Are the Future

 The brain virtues of physical exercise